 \section{Discussion and Future Directions}

-We have studied the Frequentist statistical properties of the distributed (Non-Bayesian) Bayesian inference in terms of ``posterior'' consistency, Bernstein von - Mises theorems, and ``posterior'' contraction rates.
+We have studied the frequentist statistical properties of distributed (non-Bayesian) Bayesian inference in terms of ``posterior'' consistency, Bernstein von—Mises theorems, and ``posterior'' contraction rates.
 Our results provide the first rigorous insights into the statistical efficiency of distributed Bayesian inference and its dependence on the design parameters of the underlying communication network, such as the number of agents and the network topology.
 The promising results offer several avenues for future research.

-Future work should investigate the Frequentist statistical properties of the distributed Bayes posterior under more complex time-varying network structures, such as networks with single link failures \citep{Shahrampour2015} or under other random graph structures such as Erdős–Rényi graphs \citep{erdHos1960evolution}.
+Future work should investigate the frequentist statistical properties of the distributed Bayes posterior under more complex time-varying network structures, such as networks with single link failures \citep{Shahrampour2015} or under other random graph structures such as Erdős–Rényi graphs \citep{erdHos1960evolution}.
 Understanding how distributed Bayesian inference adapts to such scenarios will be crucial for applying theoretical insights in unpredictable or adversarial settings.

-Another compelling direction is to explore the Frequentist coverage properties of the distributed Bayes posterior.
+Another compelling direction is to explore the frequentist coverage properties of the distributed Bayes posterior.
 This could include analyses of confidence intervals or hypothesis tests when the underlying model is well-specified and misspecified.
-Understanding how the distributed Bayes posterior aligns with Frequentist criteria can offer additional validation and robustness checks for the model.
+Understanding how the distributed Ba dyes posterior aligns with frequentist criteria can offer additional validation and robustness checks for the model.

+There are various settings to extend our results within the context of social learning.
+For example, \cite{Bordignon2021,Hu2023} introduce a step size in the distributed update rule~\eqref{eqn:dSMD} and establish an asymptotic normality result under a vanishing step size with fixed $n$.
+One could combine our results with theirs to study limiting distributions under joint asymptotic regimes of time and step size.
+Another extension could involve proving a Bernstein-von Mises theorem for a discrete, finite parameter space $\Theta$, as explored in \cite{Bordignon2021,Hu2023}.
+Additionally, agent-specific weights could be introduced in the likelihood term during the posterior update, similar to \cite{Bordignon2023}, to explore how such an updating rule affects the limiting distribution and contraction rate compared to using agent-independent weights.

-There is also potential for bridging our work to the theory of non-Bayesian social learning in econometrics, such as the results in \cite{molavi2018theory}.
+One could potentially connect our work with the microeconomics theory of social learning, such as the results in \cite{Molavi2018}.
 Insights from non-Bayesian frameworks like variants of the DeGroot model \citep{degroot1974reaching,acemoglu2011bayesian} could shed light on the convergence properties of distributed Bayesian methods, especially in settings where agents have heterogeneous prior beliefs or are influenced by external signals.